Statement from Aaron Kowalski, JDRF Chief Executive Officer:

 As the largest nonprofit funder of T1D research, JDRF must strengthen its efforts to improve health outcomes for diverse populations burdened with diabetes.
 A recent report from the CDC shows a nearly 30% increase in T1D diagnoses in the United States, with youth cases growing most sharply among people of color.

-JDRF strongly believes in diversity and inclusion as the cornerstone of our ‘People First’ culture.
-Organizations that prioritize diversity and inclusion create a more equitable culture for their communities, produce more innovative ideas and enjoy optimal business outcomes.
+JDRF strongly believes in diversity, equity, inclusion, and belonging (DEIB) as the cornerstones of our ‘People First’ culture.
+Organizations that prioritize DEIB create a more equitable culture for their communities, produce more innovative ideas, and enjoy optimal business outcomes.

 We will not rest until there are cures, prevention therapies and treatments that are affordable and available to all members of the T1D community.”